 What's Next

 Implementing these steps requires consistent commitment from leadership.
 Start small, measure progress through employee satisfaction surveys, and adjust strategies as necessary.
-By fostering a culture of empowerment, CISOs can elevate their teams and drive long-term success in their organizations.
+By fostering a culture of empowerment and aligning security initiatives with business goals, CISOs can elevate their teams and drive long-term success in their organizations.